 Gliding spinner wheels on smoother surfaces, ample storage capacity, and thoughtful revisions to traditional features made us realize that not all suitcases are required to rank in the upper echelon of every category to be good.
 Sometimes good enough is good enough.
 We think for the money, the Maxlite is beyond good enough.

 The TravelPro Maxlite 4 always performed up to snuff.
 The lowest scores we saw from the Maxlite were average scores (5 out of 10) in durability and transportability.
-And we understand that to have a super durable suitcase, it requires materials that don't work with a $160 price range.
+And we understand that to have a super durable suitcase, it requires materials that don't work with this price range.

 As for transportability, we believe spinner wheels lend themselves to great carry-on bags, but are a disadvantage when used with checked luggage.
 There were a total of seven spinners in our review, and Maxlite ranked third out of those spinners.
 The only spinners to place higher was our favorite hard-sided luggage, the Delsey Helium Titanium, and the spendy Briggs and Riley Baseline.